metrophilly/sermon-processor/README.md

 This is a small script to automate the downloading, processing, and scrubbing of Metro's weekly sermons from YouTube.
-This guide will walk you through setting up the sermon-processor project using Docker.
+This guide will walk you through setting up `sermon-processor` project using Docker.

 ## Prerequisites

-Ensure you have `Docker` and `docker-compose` installed on your system.
+Ensure you have `docker` and `docker-compose` installed on your system.
 You can check if they're installed by running:

 ```bash